stac-utils/stac-asset/README.md

 ## Usage

-Download a STAC [Item](https://github.com/radiantearth/stac-spec/blob/master/item-spec/item-spec.md) and all of its assets to a local directory.
+Here's how to download a STAC [Item](https://github.com/radiantearth/stac-spec/blob/master/item-spec/item-spec.md) and all of its assets to a local directory using the top-level function.
+The correct [client](#clients) will be guessed from the assets' href.
-Each Asset's href will be updated to point to the local file.
+Each asset's href will be updated to point to the local file.

 ```python
 import stac_asset